 5. Sweetwater – Hero Image CTA

-Similar to H&M, Sweetwater also places their main offers on the homepage, but instead of using a banner, they utilize their main hero image section.
+Similar to H&M, Sweetwater also places its main offers on the homepage, but instead of using a banner, they utilize their main hero image section.

 In the left section of the image, you can see Sweetwater promoting January clearance sale followed by the Shop Now CTA, and on the right hand, you can see the brand promoting another offer followed by the same Shop Now CTA.
 Since the brand uses strikingly different colors for both banners, both offers stand out on the page.